SkyInkLearning/Azure_DevOps_yaml/README.md

       displayName: 'Publish web app to staging directory'
 ```

-Scripts is a way to get the virtual machine to do things.
+Scripts is what you use to force the virtual machine to do the things you need done.
 In the script you can add CLI commands while using the variables that you set at the top.

 The displayname is what is shown on the UI when the pipeline is being run.